 Artificial Cervical Disc Arthroplasty Newport Beach & Orange County, CA

 Artificial Cervical Disc Arthroplasty is an FDA-approved surgical procedure that removes damaged or degenerated cervical discs and replaces them with an artificial disc device.
 Cervical discs serve as cushions or shock absorbers between the vertebra of the neck (cervical spine).
 Cervical discs degenerate or get worn out due to trauma and aging, which can be a source of neck pain and cause other neurologic symptoms, such as numbness or weakness that radiates from the neck into the arms.
 A displaced or damaged disc can cause pressure on the central spinal cord or on the individual nerve roots that exit from the spinal canal.
-If left untreated, damaged disc causes the formation of bone spurs, also called osteophytes, which can also cause pressure on the spinal cord or nerve roots.
+If left untreated, a damaged disc causes the formation of bone spurs, also called osteophytes, which can also cause pressure on the spinal cord or nerve roots.

 Robert Louis MD, a leading Orange County spine surgeon, is specially trained to perform cervical disc replacement, considered to be the most advanced procedure for the restoration of the natural motion of the cervical spine.